Division of Secure Facilities 2025

 Regional Youth Detention Center

-The Regional Youth Detention Centers (RYDC) are secure short-term centers for youth awaiting court to return to the community, placement in the community, or a long-term facility serving youthful offenders.
+Regional Youth Detention Centers (RYDCs) are secure, short-term facilities for youth who are awaiting court hearings, placement in the community, or transfer to long-term facilities for youthful offenders.

-The department operates two RYDCs, Wilkes and Cadwell, as transition and reintegration facilities.
+In 2025, the department began operating two RYDCs (Wilkes and Cadwell) as transition and reintegration facilities.

-Wilkes RYDC offers a short-term therapeutic intervention program for youth with low to moderate risk of behavioral issues.
-This program addresses individual risk factors contributing to delinquent behavior and encourages positive personal development using a cognitive-behavioral framework.
+The Cadwell RYDC now offers a short-term therapeutic intervention program designed for youth with low to moderate risks of behavioral issues.
+This program addresses individual risk factors contributing to delinquent behavior and promotes positive personal development through a cognitive-behavioral approach.

 eydc